-This website was written by Professors Ben White and Lindy Willmott, Directors of the Australian Centre for Health Law Research (ACHLR), and Penny Neller, then ACHLR Centre Coordinator, and is an initiative of the ACHLR, Faculty of Law, Queensland University of Technology, Brisbane, Australia.
-Much of the content on this website is based on Health Law in Australia (2nd ed), edited by Ben White, Fiona McDonald and Lindy Willmott.
-The website was prompted by, and draws on, the End-of-Life Law and Policy in Canada website created by Professor Jocelyn Downie and colleagues from the Health Law Institute, Dalhousie University, Canada.
+This website is authored by Professors Ben White and Lindy Willmott from the Australian Centre for Health Law Research (ACHLR), and Penny Neller, Project Coordinator, ACHLR.
+It is an initiative of the ACHLR, Faculty of Law, Queensland University of Technology, Brisbane, Australia.
+Much of the content on this website is based on Health Law in Australia (3rd ed), edited by Ben White, Fiona McDonald and Lindy Willmott.
+The website was prompted by, and draws on the End-of-Life Law and Policy in Canada website created by Professor Jocelyn Downie and colleagues from the Health Law Institute, Dalhousie University, Canada.

 As Australia’s population rapidly ages, legal and ethical issues at the end of life are arising more frequently.
-Research shows the law in this area is complex and often confusing for patients, families and health professionals, and that barriers to accessible information exist.
-Our goal is to support the community to know, and better understand, the law at end of life, enhance patient and family participation in decision-making, and improve end of life experiences.
+Research shows the law in this area is complex and often confusing for individuals, families and health professionals, and that barriers to accessible information exist.
+Our goals are to support the community to know and better understand the law at end of life, enhance individual and family participation in decision-making, and improve end of life experiences.

 The End of Life Law in Australia website seeks to assist people at all stages of life whether they are dealing with an end of life situation personally, or educating themselves about the law in this area.
 It addresses some frequently asked questions such as: